-Of the major specific developments in the cabinet selection process (and with seven ministries remaining unfilled by permanent appointees)
+The major developments in the cabinet selection process-and with seven ministries remaining unfilled by permanent appointees as of August 2011-included the following:

 - The main security ministers-Defense Minister Abdal Rahim Wardak and Interior Minister Mohammad Hanif Atmar-were renominated by Karzai and confirmed on January 2, 2010.
-They work closely with the U.S. military to expand and improve the Afghan national security forces.
-(Atmar was later dismissed, as discussed below.) - Three key economic/civilian sector officials who work very closely with USAID and U.S. Embassy Kabul-Finance Minister Omar Zakhiwal, Agriculture Minister Mohammad Rahimi, and Education Minister Ghulam Faruq Wardak-were renominated and also were confirmed on January 2.
+(Atmar was later dismissed, see above.) - Three key economic/civilian sector officials who work very closely with USAID and U.S. Embassy Kabul-Finance Minister Omar Zakhiwal, Agriculture Minister Mohammad Rahimi, and Education Minister Ghulam Faruq Wardak-were renominated and also were confirmed on January 2.
 The highly praised Minister of Rural Rehabilitation and Development (Ehsan Zia), who runs the widely praised National Solidarity Program, was not renominated, to the chagrin of U.S. officials.
-His named replacement (Wais Barmak, a Fahim and Dr. Abdullah ally) was voted down.
-The second replacement, Jarullah Mansoori, was confirmed on January 16, 2010.
-As noted above, there was speculation in April 2011 that Zakhiwal might soon be replaced. - The U.S.-praised Commerce Minister Wahidollah Sharani was selected to move over to take control of the Mines Ministry from the former minister, who is under investigation for corruption.
-Sharani was confirmed on January 2, 2010.
-However, as noted, Sharani is reportedly under investigation for corruption as of
+His replacement (Wais Barmak, a Fahim and Dr. Abdullah ally) was voted down.
+The second replacement, Jarullah Mansoori, was confirmed on January 16, 2010. - The U.S.-praised Commerce Minister Wahidollah Sharani was selected to move over to take control of the Mines Ministry; he was confirmed on January 2, 2010.
+Also confirmed that day was Minister of Culture Seyyed Makhdum Raheen, who had been serving as Ambassador to India.

-&lt;sup>19 Fidler, Stephen and John W. Miller, "U.S. Allies Await Afghan Review," Wall Street Journal, September 25, 2009.
+24 Fidler, Stephen and John W. Miller, "U.S. Allies Await Afghan Review," Wall Street Journal, September 25, 2009.